Thurgood Marshall Dissertation and Postdoctoral Fellowship

 5. Three confidential letters of recommendation, one of which must be from the dissertation advisor and address the projected timeline for completion, will be requested of semi-finalists.

-The application for the 24-26 cycle is now available via Interfolio.
-Review of applications will begin February 1, 2024.
+The application for the 25-27 cycle is now available.
+Please apply via Interfolio

 Dartmouth College is an equal opportunity/affirmative action employer with a strong commitment to diversity and inclusion.
 We prohibit discrimination on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity or expression, disability, veteran status, marital status, or any other legally protected status.
 Applications by members of all underrepresented groups are encouraged.